djalbat/fragmented/README.md

 ## Usage

-There are no objects exported as such, you only need to import the package:
+In order to make use of the global `fragmented` variable you only need to import the package:

 ```
 import "fragmented";